Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

   Enter the number of rows in the textfield.
 By default the number of rows is set to **5**.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *HTML Editor*
-  Activate this toggle to enable the HTML editor for the textfield.
+  Enable this toggle to enable the HTML editor for the textfield.
 A WYSIWIG-editor is displayed to edit the textfield.
-Deactivate the toggle to disable the HTML editor for the textfield.
-By default, this toggle is inactive.
+Disable the toggle to disable the HTML editor for the textfield.
+By default, this toggle is disabled.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Activate this toggle to set the textfield read-only.
-Deactivate the toggle to set the textfield editable.
-By default, this toggle is inactive.
+  Enable this toggle to set the textfield read-only.
+Disable the toggle to set the textfield editable.
+By default, this toggle is disabled.

 ## Checkbox

 ![Checkbox](/Assets/Screenshots/PIM/DataTypes/Checkbox.png "[Checkbox]")

 The data type *Checkbox* is used to indicate a statement that is either true or false, e. g. if a product is a digital or real product.
 The checkbox is displayed by a toggle.
-In the PIM basic product set, the following attributes have the data type *Checkbox*:
+In the *PIM Basic Set*, the following attributes have the data type *Checkbox*:
-- Sale items
+- Sale item
-- FSK18
+- 18+
-- Digital product
+- Digital item

 > [Info] Note that the date type *Checkbox* also has the third value **not set**.
 When creating or importing a product, the value **not set** is set for the corresponding attribute.
 After saving, the value switches automatically to **false** if it was not manually changed to **true**.
-This may cause problems when connecting to other systems, e.g. shops or marketplaces, with different default settings for checkboxes.
+This may cause problems when connecting to other systems, for example shops or marketplaces, with different default settings for checkboxes.

 ### Configuration